Simple preprocessing#

 ax.set_axis_off()

-Remove false nodes#
+Remove interstitial nodes#

 can fix that.